Skip to menu Skip to content Skip to footer

 Background

 Tianyi is an Early Career Researcher in the field of Parenting and Family Psychology.
-His research has been recognised through over AU$100,000 in research grants and awards, 15 refereed journal articles, one book chapter, one report, one working paper, over 10 conference presentations, and various academic prizes.
+His research has been recognised through over AU$100,000 in research grants and awards, 17 refereed journal articles, one book chapter, one report, one working paper, 18 conference presentations, and various academic prizes.
 His earlier work investigated family-level risk and protective factors of positive child development and child mental health and their integration into the wider ecological system.
 He is also interested in the evaluation of evidence-based strategies to promote child mental health, such as evidence-based parenting programs.
 He is skilled in advanced quantitative analyses and modelling, evidence synthesis methodologies, conducting clinical trial research, as well as research project management.
 Tianyi leads research projects in the field and is a sought-after contributor to other research projects as a methodologist and statistician.
+Tianyi is currently serving on the Editorial Boards of Prevention Science, the flagship journal of the Society for Prevention Research (USA), and Psychology in the Schools.

 Availability